pierrick-jeanjean/pierrick-jeanjean/README.md

 ### Hi there 👋, my name is Pierrick

-I am a software developer, mainly in __Java (Spring, ...) / Angular__
+I am a solution architect / previous software developer, mainly in __Java (Spring, ...) / Angular__

-After few years experiencing software development, I decided to dig deeper in that field.
+After few years fumbling around software development, I decided to dig deeper in that field.

-This GitHub profile is where I will try to spend most of my free time :
+This GitHub workspace is where I will try to spend most of my free time :

 - :truck: building side projects
 - :hammer_and_wrench: breaking/fixing these side projects